Free the Ocean Blog

 2. Seaweed Cleans the Ocean

-3. They Help Support Local Ecosystems
+3. Seaweed Helps Support Local Ecosystems

 4. Seaweed Removes CO2 From the Atmosphere